SoftwareAG/c8y-docs/content/microservice-sdk/java-bundle/client-library.md

 ### Subscribing to Notifications 2.0

 The Notifications 2.0 API can be accessed in a very similar manner as described above in [Accessing the inventory](#accessing-the-inventory).
-See [Notifications 2.0](/reference/notifications) in the *Reference guide* for more details about the API.
+See [Notifications 2.0](https://cumulocity.com/guides/10.17.0/reference/notifications/) for more details about the API.

 The following snippet shows how users can create, query and delete notification subscriptions.
 It also shows how a token string can be obtained.